 Things to do and see

-The Isle of Skye is famous for it’s wonderful scenery and most of its attractions are the great outdoors!
+The Isle of Skye is famous for its wonderful scenery and most of its attractions are the great outdoors!
 There are many walks of varying lengths and it is also home to the famous Cuillin Hills, which are some of the most challenging Munros (Scottish mountains over 3000ft/914m).
+Skye also has a wealth of unique art galleries and craft shops, a selection of which are listed on the Crafts on Skye website.

 - The Waterside Bistro